ntessore/corfu/docs/usage.rst

 - If the objective is the computation of an angular power spectrum, use the :func:`corfu.theta` function to obtain an optimal set of points and weights.
-- If you have a 3d (matter) correlation function and filter functions along the line of sight, use the :func:`corfu.uneqt` function to obtain the projected angular correlation function.
+- If you have a 3d (matter) correlation function and filter functions along the line of sight, use the :func:`corfu.xitow` function to obtain the projected angular correlation function.
 - If you have the angular correlation function, use the :func:`corfu.wtocl` function to obtain the angular power spectrum.